Last Updated on Jul 17, 2021

 Recently I found huge spicks via Email and Comments with Dropbox issues.

-DropBox officially declares that the Dropbox app is now compatible with the new Files app in iOS on iPhone and iPad.
-First, integrate Dropbox App with the Files app by Enable DropBox in Files app Settings.
-Let’s check how to add Dropbox to Files app on iPhone, iPad with iOS.
+DropBox officially declares that the Dropbox app is now compatible with the new Files app in iOS.
+So, first, integrate Dropbox App with the Files app by Enable DropBox in Files app Settings.
+Then, let’s check how to add Dropbox to Files app on iPhone, iPad with iOS.

 Make sure you have the latest updated version of Dropbox installed from the app store.